 Welcome to the official site of Blood Sweat & Tears

-But now Colomby is looking for much more as he develops Blood Sweat & Tears into a contemporary voice, one that reaches beyond a single, nostalgic audience.
+But Colomby is looking for much more as he develops Blood Sweat & Tears into a contemporary voice, one that reaches beyond a single audience.

-“Not a chance,” says Colomby.
-“When you’re at a Yankee game you do not expect to see Babe Ruth and Lou Gehrig.
+“When you’re at a Yankee game,” Colomby says, “you’re not going to see Babe Ruth and Lou Gehrig.
 They’re not going to be there.
-But what you will see is a top-notch brand, the pinstripes, and the best possible combination of players on the field to represent the Yankee legend.
-So that when the Yankees play magnificently and win, no one’s going to say, “Where’s the Bambino: Where’s Mickey Mantle?”
+But what you will see is a brand, the pinstripes, and they’ll be able to hit, score runs and play great defense.
+Because management’s obligation is to recruit the best players available and put the most cohesive combination of players on the field to represent the Yankee brand.
+So that when the Yankees win, and they’ve played magnificently, no one’s going to say, “Where’s the Bambino: Where’s Mickey Mantle?”

 Strong praise, coming from a musician/producer/manager who knows a winner when he sees it.
 Colomby’s resume includes initiating significant career achievements for Jaco Pastorious, the Jacksons and Harry Connick Jr., among others .
-As well as his management and production of trumpeter Chris Botti – currently America’s most successful instrumentalist and a 2013 Grammy winner for "Best Instrumental Pop Album" Produced by Bobby Colomby .
+As well as his management and production of trumpeter Chris Botti – currently the Americas most successful instrumentalist .

-Toward that end, Blood, Sweat & Tears will perform their hits with spirit, excitement and with steller musicianship.
-The band will also introduce some new elements into every performance, including a segment devoted to “Songs We Wish We’d Recorded,” done in classic B,S & T style.
+Toward that end, Blood, Sweat & Tears will also introduce some new elements into every performance.
+A significant part of their shows will be devoted to “Songs We Wish We’d Recorded.”

-Bobby Colomby’s enthusiastic comments underscore his excitement about the future.
-The arrival of the New Blood, Sweat & Tears is the next chapter in a musical tale that stretches from the creativity and turbulence of the late ‘60s to the swiftly changing world of the 21st century.
+“A perfect example,” adds Colomby,” would be a song that I’m certain most listeners thought we had originally recorded; it’s called “Vehicle.”
+We’ve been performing that one and the audience goes crazy.
+We’ll follow with more of our hits.
+For an encore, we’ll play a song that actually elicits a response I don’t remember seeing from our audiences in the past… they actually start dancing!!
+Bobby Colomby’s enthusiastic descriptions underscore his excitement about the future.
+The arrival of this new version of Blood, Sweat & Tears is the next chapter in a musical tale that stretches from the creativity and turbulence of the late ‘60s to the swiftly changing world of the 21st century.
 The next invigorating phase in the continuing adventures of B, S & T is about to begin.

 Blood Sweat & Tears has a lifetime scholarship